Skizzy-create/OMNIMIND/contracts/hello_foundry/DEPLOYMENT_STATUS.md

 ## 🎯 **Conclusion:**

-Your dAI-Vault is **FULLY FUNCTIONAL** on local Anvil and ready for development and testing!
+Your OmniMind is **FULLY FUNCTIONAL** on local Anvil and ready for development and testing!
 The Filecoin testnet deployment issues are common due to Filecoin's specific gas requirements, but the local deployment provides a perfect development environment.

 **Ready to test your file upload and contract integration!** 🚀